tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

         }
     }

-If we look at the bytecode, the thing to notice is that an instance of the anonymous class is newed up at line 6.
+If we look at the bytecode below, the thing to notice is that an instance of the anonymous class is newed up at line 6.
 The #2 refers to a lookup, the result of which is shown in the comment.
 So it uses the `new` opcode with whatever is at #2 in the constant pool, this happens to be the anonymous class `Example$1`.

 {lang="java", line-numbers="on"}
     void example() throws java.lang.InterruptedException;